Suzie Longstaff

 Suzanne Kathryn Longstaff (née Ellis, born 14 June 1969) is a British teacher and former rower.

 Biography

 Longstaff attended Abbots Bromley School and then Durham University, graduating in 1990 with a degree in Economics.
 She coxed for Durham University Women's Boat Club as a student.
 From 1991-1994 she was employed as an Advertising Manager at Haymarket Publishing.

 She competed in the women's eight event at the 1996 Summer Olympics.
-She was the cox for the British crew that won the bronze medal in the women's eight at the 1997 World Championships.
-This was followed by teacher training at Homerton College, Cambridge.
+In 1996 she began teacher training at Homerton College, Cambridge, and was selected to cox the Cambridge University Boat Club's reserve crew Goldie at the 1997 Boat Race.
+The same year she was the cox for the British crew that won the bronze medal in the women's eight at the 1997 World Championships.
+She was selected to cox the university's reserve crew for a second time in 1998.

-Longstaff has been Headmistress of Putney High School since 2015.
+Longstaff was the Headmistress of Putney High School from 2015 to 2023.